GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 ## Training

 This part is where my inexperince hindered me the most.
 I first trained my best model on a 90-10 train data split, lr=0.001 w/ ReduceLROnPlateau, Adam optimizer, and for about 20 epochs (colab disconnects after 9-10 epochs and I didn't keep track).
 Training took about 20 total hours (about an hour per epoch).
-This first part of training got a CV of .18 (CV calculated using the 10% validation data and using @kito's evaluation script[[3]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts)).
+This first part of training got a CV of .18 (CV calculated using the 10% validation data and using @its7171's evaluation script[[3]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts)).
 I then changed the train data split to 80-20 to try and get a better idea of the performance of the model.
 I trained separate models and didn't see much difference in public LB performance and CV score.
 I took my later model (which initially scored .16 mAP on the 20% validation data) and continued training with the 80-20 train test split and initial lr set to what it was when training stopped last time.
 I also implmented a callback which calculated the mAP after every epoch and saved the model with best score.
 The mAP increased slightly to .167.

 Other training notes:

 - Every experiment had a batch size of 1 due to memory
+- For every fresh train I used old pretrained weights from a model I previously trained with just the heatmap head on gaussian heatmaps.
+This improved convergence for every model.
 - Everything was done in Google Colab Notebooks on my laptop

 Overall I learned a lot on how to properly train deep models and the main problem was the time constraint on me since I only discoverd this working model structure less than a week before the compeition's end.